-In our 3-part series on blogging ( found here ) we discussed the process of blogging as a business model and in that series it was very briefly mentioned that using your blog to build an email list is something which should absolutely be done… that’s what we’re going to discuss in this handy little article today!
-We will see how to build an email list for your blog.
+In our 3-part series on blogging we discussed the process of blogging as a business model and in that series it was very briefly mentioned that using your blog to build an email list is something which should absolutely be done.
+Today let’s see how to build an email list for your blog.

 Before We Discuss Anything In Detail…